Getting chilly because you’re noticing error code 223 from your Lennox® furnace?

 - Circuit board—$200 to $600

-When you need furnace service, you can lean on the professionals at Epperson Service Experts Heating & Air Conditioning to handle the fault code and get your heat moving again.
+When you have to have furnace service, you can lean on the professionals at Epperson Service Experts to handle the fault code and get your heat moving again.

 Call us at 843-619-3781 or schedule an appointment online today.